Skip to content

 Sorted list of enum labels.

-Sorted list of concept IDs in the enum.
+Complete set of exact concept IDs in the enum.

 Bases: _RuntimeLabelledConcepts